Abstract

 (A) Confocal immunofluorescent images of FLAG-Rhino (red) and nuclei (blue; DAPI stained) in the EGFP-, HP1a-, DART1-, DART4-, DART8-, and CG17726-KD OSCs.
 Scale bar represents 10 µm.
 (B) Comparison of FLAG-Rhino foci sizes among the EGFP-, HP1a-, DART1-, DART4-, DART8-, and CG17726-KD OSCs in (A).
 Thirty OSCs from three biological replicates were analyzed.
 Statistical significance in differences of Rhino foci between the genotypes was examined using Kolmogorov-Smirnov test. *P < 0.05, **P < 0.01, and ***P < 0.001.
 HP1a KD: ***P = 8.49 × 10−13, DART1 KD: ***P = 1.83 × 10−7, DART4 KD: ***P = 2.83 × 10−4, DART8 KD: n.s.
 P = 0.655, CG17726 KD: n.s.
 P = 0.454.
 The box indicates the lower (25%) and upper (75%) quartiles, and the open circle indicates the median.
 Whiskers extend to the most extreme data points.
 (C) ChIP-seq profile showing the localization of FLAG-Rhino, H3R2me2a, H3R8me2a, H3R17me2a, H3R26me2a, and H4R3me2a in EGFP-, DART1-, and DART4-KD OSCs at FLAG-Rhino localization sites.
 The genomic regions used to draw the profile are the same as in Fig. 1G.
 (D) Heatmap showing the localization of FLAG-Rhino, H3R17me2a, and H3R8me2a in EGFP– and DART4-KD OSCs at the sites of decreased FLAG-Rhino localization in DART4 KD.
 The regions with decreased FLAG-Rhino were defined as those with an M value greater than 0.5 by manorm. macs2 callpeak p = 0.05 was used for manorm with input as a control.
 (E) FLAG-Rhino ChIP-qPCR results of one site at which Rhino initially localized.
 DART1 KD: †P = 5.88 × 10−2, DART4 KD: * P = 3.17 × 10−2.
 (F) Venn diagram showing the overlap of H3R17me2a localization decreased in DART4 KD and H4R3me2a localization decreased in DART1 KD.
 The regions with decreased ADMA-histones were defined as those with an M value greater than 1 in manorm. macs2 callpeak p = 0.01 was used for manorm.
 (G) Venn diagram showing the overlap of Rhino localizations that were decreased by DART1 KD and DART4 KD.
 The decreased genomic sites are identified as in (F).

-Fluctuation in the localization of Rhino in the DART1- and DART4-KD OSCs was also observed in ChIP experiments.
+Fluctuation in the localization of Rhino in the DART1– and DART4-KD OSCs was also observed in ChIP experiments.
 In ChIP-seq, Rhino tended to be decreased in DART1 KD and DART4 KD (Fig. 3C, D), which was confirmed by ChIP-qPCR (Fig. 3E).
 Among the ADMA-histones that co-localized with Rhino, H3R17me2a decreased in a DART4-dependent manner and H4R3me2a decreased in a DART1-dependent manner (Fig. 3C), consistent with previous findings for human PRMT1 and CARM138,39,40,41.
 Detailed analysis revealed that the genomic localizations of H4R3me2a lost in DART1 KD (575 sites) and H3R17me2a lost in DART4 KD (653 sites) overlapped at 48 sites (Fig. 3F).
 Correspondingly, the genomic localizations of Rhino that decreased in DART1 KD (115 sites) and those that decreased in DART4 KD (207 sites) overlapped at 25 sites (Fig. 3G).
-These results suggest that DART1 and DART4 are involved in Rhino recruitment at distinct genomic sites through the decreases in ADAM-histones in each of their KD conditions (H4R3me2a and H3R17me2a, respectively).
+These results suggest that DART1 and DART4 could contribute to Rhino recruitment at distinct genomic sites through the decreases in ADMA-histones in each of their KD conditions (H4R3me2a and H3R17me2a, respectively).

 Among ADMA-histones, only H3R8me2a tended to decrease in both DART1 and DART4 KD (Fig. 3C).
 To examine the specificity of the regulation of H3R8me2a by DART1 and DART4, the degree of overlap was visualized in Venn diagrams for H3R8me2a, as well as H3R17me2a and H4R3me2a.
 The genomic localizations of H3R8me2a decreased by DART1 KD (235 sites) and DART4 KD (58 sites) weakly overlapped (8 sites) (Supplementary Fig. 3C).
 The genomic localizations of H3R8me2a (58 sites) and H3R17me2a (652 sites) that decreased in DART4 KD overlapped only at 7 sites (Supplementary Fig. 3D), as was the case for H3R8me2a (235 sites) and H4R3me2a (575 sites), which were decreased in DART1 KD (Supplementary Fig. 3E).
 These results suggest that DART1 and DART4 regulate Rhino localization through H3R8me2a at different sites, as well as through H3R17me2a and H4R3me2a.

 The level of Rhino expression was unchanged in DART1/4-KD cells (Supplementary Fig. 3F).
 Rhino and HP1a even in normal OSCs were under detection levels with anti-ADMA antibodies (Supplementary Fig. 3G).
 Thus, the loss of DART1/4 does not appear to affect Rhino or HP1a function directly through methylation.
+Although DART4 has been reported to be highly expressed in the ovary28, public RNA-seq data showed that its reads were almost undetectable in both OSCs and ovary (Supplementary Fig. 3H).
+Consistent with this, qPCR analysis revealed that DART4 mRNA expression was only about 3% of that of DART1 (Supplementary Fig. 3I).
+Nevertheless, this low-level mRNA expression appears sufficient to support its functional role, such as the modification of H3R17me2a (Fig. 3C and Supplementary Fig. 3F).
+The knockdown of each gene in OSCs was confirmed to be effective (Supplementary Fig. 3J).

 ADMA-histones co-localize with Rhino in a manner dependent of DART4 in the ovary